IndiaAce/adaptive_threshold_candidate_ml_model/README.md

 --------------------------------------------------------------------------------
 LICENSE AND CONTRIBUTIONS

-Collaboration and feature requests are welcome.
+Collaboration and feature requests are always welcome.

 --------------------------------------------------------------------------------